FelipeGuerra5/logseq/pages/DommScrolling.md

 - #mobileaddiction #smartphoneaddiction #screenaddiction
 - # Apps
 	- Apps are fulfilling the basic needs so I can not face my life and substitute the need of actual life with virtual things.
-	- The **big problem** is that this makes the brain not wanting to resolve the -
+	- The **big problem** is that this makes the brain not wanting to resolve the problem in real life, for is "already taken care of".
+For the brain it almost look the same.
+	-
+-